DEALING WITH DEFECTS

 The Consumer Protection Act (CPA) was introduced to protect consumers engaged in commercial transactions with businesses to avoid the consumer being treated unfairly.
-Unless a property buyer is purchasing a home from a developer or speculator whose ordinary course of business is to sell properties, the CPA does not come into play and buyer will not fall under its protection.
+Unless you are purchasing a home from a developer or speculator whose ordinary course of business is to sell properties, the CPA does not come into play, and you don’t fall under its protection.
 An ordinary property sale is seen as a transaction between two consumers, the seller and the buyer.

-It will be dependent on the circumstances, but if a latent defect is found the buyer will be able to cancel the contract or claim a portion of the purchase price.
-The law prescribes that the buyer will not be allowed to simply obtain a quote for the repair and then deduct it from the purchase price, paying a lesser amount.
-The buyer can also not refuse to pay occupational rent or a portion therefore unless the defect seriously impairs the use and occupation of the property.
+It will be dependent on the circumstances, but if a latent defect is found, you will be able to cancel the contract or claim a portion of the purchase price.
+The law prescribes that you will not be allowed to simply obtain a quote for repair and then deduct it from the purchase price.
+You can also not refuse to pay occupational rent or a portion therefore unless the defect seriously impairs the use and occupation of the property.

-Goslett says that any defects that are dicovered after the sale of the property but before the property is transferred into buyer’s name will be for the seller’s account, unless those defects are caused by the buyer during their occupation of the property.
+Any defects that are discovered after the sale of the property but before the property is transferred into your name will be for the seller’s account unless of course the defects are caused by you during the occupation of the property.

-“For buyers to ensure that they are fulled protected against any latent defects , they should enlist the services of a professional home inspection company to check the home thoroughly.
-The price of paying a professional to do the job properly will be far less than the time and hassle caused by dealing with hidden defects,” Goslett concludes.
+To ensure that you are fully protected against any latent defects, enlist the services of a professional home inspection company to check the home thoroughly.
+The price of paying a professional to do the job properly will be far less than the time and hassle caused by dealing with hidden defects.